Exercises

 (d) cheerful

-4. But those who have never suffered impairment of sight or hearing seldom make the fullest use of these blessed faculties. ( )
+4. But those who have never suffered impairment of sight or hearing seldom make the fullest use of these blessed faculties. ( A )

 (a) loss